-File nListenPort

-Configuration

-fields:

-Description: The port the Syslog server listens on.
+File Configuration fields: nListenPort Description: The port the Syslog server listens on.
 The typical (standard) value is 514.
 This should be changed only if there is a definite need for it.
 Such a need typically arises from security concerns.
 If the port is changed, all reporting devices (routers, printers) must also be configured to use the non-standard port.